magsdk/component-footer/readme.md

 ## Usage ##

-Add the singleton to the scope:
+Add the constructor to the scope:

 ```js
 var Footer = require('mag-component-footer');